aws/eks-anywhere/docs/content/en/docs/reference/vsphere/vsphere-ovas.md

 1. Select a folder where you want to deploy your OVF package (most of our OVF templates are under SDDC-Datacenter directory), and click on *Next*.
 You cannot have an OVF template with the same name in one directory.
 For workload VM templates, leave the Kubernetes version in the template name for reference.
-A workload VM template will support at least one prior Kubernetes minor versions.
+A workload VM template will support at least one prior Kubernetes minor version.
    ![Import ova wizard](/images/ss3.jpg)
 1. Select any compute resource to run (from cluster-1, 10.2.34.5, etc.) the deployed VM, and click on *Next*
    ![Import ova wizard](/images/ss4.jpg)